josh-collinsworth/joco-sveltekit/src/routes/blog/posts/a-new-headless-site-with-gridsome.md

 The term "Jamstack" was coined by [Netlify](http://netlify.com) (which, by the way, is where the front-end of this site is deployed).
 When people say they are launching or deploying a site "on the Jamstack," that usually means they're using a host like Netlify or [Vercel](https://vercel.com/) to compile or "build" their site directly from a git repo, and then host it on a global CDN.

+The advantages provided by a headless approach generally boil down to: speed; security; and developer experience.

-<Highlight>The advantages provided by a headless approach generally boil down to: speed; security; and developer experience.</Highlight>
+<Callout class="former-highlight">The advantages provided by a headless approach generally boil down to: speed; security; and developer experience.</Callout>

 ### Speed